-The first tip in my list of top five is to follow the Tableau community.
-I have learned several software programs during my career in digital analytics and data visualization, and bar none, Tableau has the most selfless community of any of them.
+The first tip in our list of top five is to follow the Tableau community.
+We have learned several software programs during our career in digital analytics and data visualization, and bar none, Tableau has the most selfless community of any of them.
 The great thing about following the community is that you can tailor the list of users you focus on to align with your own uses of Tableau.
 Perhaps you want to follow users sharing advanced technical know-how, members of the community who are applying Tableau in your own industry, or users more focused on design and user experience.

 Lastly, get involved with a local Tableau User Group.
 This is a free resource where you can meet local Tableau users and learn from what others are doing.
-Many of my ‘Data Viz Heroes’ mentioned above often speak at these meetings.
+Many of the ‘Data Viz Heroes’ mentioned above often speak at these meetings.
 These user groups are all over the world – use this handy Tableau User Group map to find the one closest to you and reach out to the leader to get involved.

 4. Take a Training

 No matter how many blog posts you’ve read, sometimes you just need to talk to somebody who can help you connect the dots between what you are learning.
 Attending a Tableau training or data visualization workshop can help you take your skills a significant step forward in a short amount of time.
 Tableau training comes in many shapes and sizes, and as with the community tip above, you should choose your Tableau training based on what you are hoping to get out of the software at this point in your development.

 If you would like a recorded training, we recommend looking on Udemy.

 If you are in need of in-person training, you can attend a one-day training at Tableau’s annual customer conference, a group training conducted by Tableau, an on-site training conducted by Tableau, or an on-site training conducted by a third-party trainer.
 We have attended a group training conducted by Tableau, and a condensed “analyst” training at a Tableau conference.
 We can personally attest to the value that attending an in-person training provides.